Matrix Kloosterman sums: Estimates

 We will move on to setup the technical background for the proof of Theorem~\ref{thm-split-estimate}.
 We will pursue a path which establishes both of the estimates in Theorem~\ref{thm-split-estimate} as well as Theorem~\ref{thm-scalar-closed-form} simultaneously and which will also allow us to analyze these sums cohomologically.

-This approach is based on the Bruhat decomposition of $G=\mathrm{GL}_n(\mathbb{F}_q)$ with respect to the Borel subgroup \(B\) of upper triangular matrices, with where $U$ is the unipotent subgroup (upper triangular unipotent matrices) and $T$ is the maximal torus (diagonal matrices).
-Let $W$ be the Weyl group of $G$, we then have
+This approach is based on the Bruhat decomposition of the algebraic group \(\GL_n\) as well as its specialization in the finite group $G=\mathrm{GL}_n(\mathbb{F}_q)$ with respect to the Borel subgroup \(B_n\) of upper triangular matrices, with where $U_n$ is the algebraic subgroup of upper triangular unipotent matrices, and $T_n$ is the maximal torus (diagonal matrices).
+Since in this section \( n\) is fixed we will simply write \(B,T\) and \(U\).
+Let $W$ be the Weyl group of $\GL_n$, we then have